Why should I become a Grip-Birkman Coach?

 Use the 30-day GB coaches journal to help you process what you have learned.
 (Provided at no cost.)

 Coach 2-3 people through their GB report within the first six months.

 Continue a relationship with a peer-trainee to support one another throughout the first year.
 Your discussions could include feedback from the GB journal entries as well as questions that arise about coaching skills and understanding the GB tool as you begin coaching others.

-Participate in the on-line webinars to continue your learning experience.
-(Webinars are free to GB coaches.)
+Participate in the on-line webinars as available to continue your learning experience.
+(These are free to GB coaches.)

 Learn how others are using the GB and what they are experiencing as GB coaches via the GB coaches website.

 Join a monthly Coaches Café for relevant and inspiring discussions on using the GB assessment tool in a variety of relational and missional contexts.

 Participate in annual and regional GB events which include User Groups and other gatherings (both online and face-to-face).

 Who should I contact if I have questions?